lnis-uofu/OpenFPGA/docs/source/manual/file_formats/clock_network.rst

 .. option:: default_segment="<string>"

   Define the default routing segment to be used when building the routing tracks for the clock network.
+The routing segments are used to build the spines of clock networks as shown in :numref:`fig_prog_clock_network_example_2x2`.
 Must be a valid routing segment defined in the VPR architecture file.
 For example,

   .. code-block:: xml